h5py/h5py/docs/source/threads.rst

 By default, all low-level HDF5 routines will lock the entire interpreter until they complete, even in the case of lengthy I/O operations.
-This is unnecessarily restrictive, as it means even non-HDF5 threads cannot execute.
+This is unnecessarily restrictive, as it means even non-HDF5 threads cannot execute while a lengthy HDF5 read or write is in progress.

 When the package is compiled with the option ``--io-nonblock``, a few C methods involving I/O will release the global interpreter lock.
 These methods always